MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits.md

 # Majorana bound states in superconductors

 Majorana bound states can appear quite naturally in superconductors.
 But, how can we find the Marjoranas?
-Michael will explain more about that in this video.
+We will explain more about that

 V

 Let us now look a little bit more in detail, how we can find Majorana bound states in superconductors.
-I showed you in the last video that Majorana bound states can appear quite naturally there.
+We showed that Majorana bound states can appear quite naturally there.
 The blurring of electron and hole can be described mathematically as a so-called particle-hole symmetry.
 For a particle at energy E you must have an antiparticle at energy minus E.